 - Throttle voltage 1 ...
 4V

-The behavior of the KU63 is such that, without throttle, the motor power depends on the pedal speed.
-If we want just throttle control, don't connect the PAS and connect the PAS pin ZL with the 5V pin:
+The behaviour of the KU63 is such that, without throttle, the motor power depends on the pedal speed.
+I don't like that, you don't have direct control over the motor power and sometimes the maximum power is not even reached.
+With throttle control, which I prefer, don't connect the PAS sensor and connect the green wire with the red wire at the PAS connector or connect the pin ZL with the 5V pin on the printed circuit board.

 The KU63 can be used without pedaling, which is not allowed for pedelecs.
 Here we need the pedelec legalisation device which can be built into the motor controller, see HERE.